How to Cite ChatGPT Generated Text

 Some academic or professional settings may have specific guidelines about the use of AI in research or writing.
 If you’re in a field that emphasizes source transparency, it’s safer to cite ChatGPT whenever it plays a role in your process.

-In APA format, you’ll need to include the author (in this case, OpenAI) and the year of access in parentheses.
+In APA format, you should include the author (in this case, OpenAI) and the year of access in a parenthetical citation.

 Example: “ChatGPT can provide detailed information on a wide range of topics.”
 (OpenAI, 2023).